 If you saw the film, you know that each gal got her guy in the end, which, of course, is what we all love about romantic comedies, right?

 I hope you enjoyed this little foray into Currey & Company set decorating today.
-I sure had a blast putting it together.
+I sure had a blast infusing their products with romance.
 Happy Holidays, everyone!